-The region boasts over half of Western Australia's 13,000 plant species, with some that are so rare that they are only found in a few places in the world.
+The Amazing South Coast region boasts over half of Western Australia's 13,000 plant species, with some so rare that they are only found in a few places in the world.
 This includes the endangered Granite Spider Orchid and the Queen of Sheba.

-Finding wildflowers on the Amazing South Coast is accessible to everyone whether you are searching for the rare and exotic or just looking to enjoy a stroll in the fresh air and enjoy these seasonal blooms.
+Finding wildflowers on the Amazing South Coast is accessible to everyone whether you are searching for the rare and exotic or just looking to enjoy being outdoors while looking for these seasonal blooms.

 Remember to follow these simple rules and you are sure to enjoy your time spotting wildflowers in Albany, Denmark and Mount Barker: